-The Mayor's proposed budget provides \$5.6 million for paid family leave implementation and \$40 million in capital costs through 2023, with \$19.9 in proposed funding for FY 2019.
-This funding will allow the paid leave program to move forward-eventually it will be self-funded through a payroll tax.
-Benefits from the program will allow private sector workers to be compensated for lost wages when taking time off to care for a new child, an ill family member or their own serious health conditions.
+The approved budget provides \$5.04 million for paid family leave implementation and \$40 million in capital costs through 2023, with \$23 million in funding for FY 2019.
+This funding will allow the paid leave program to move forward-eventually

-Budget Maintains \$2 Million in Funding for Transportation Subsidies to Adult Learners and Re-Engaging Youth been identified as a major barrier to participation.5 Currently, the District Department of Transportation (DDOT) and the Deputy Mayor for Education (DME) manage the pilot and provide \$50 per month for Metrobus and Metrorail rides to students in publicly-funded adult education programs.
-The proposed budget maintains this funding in FY 2019 through DDOT.
+Budget Maintains \$2 Million in Funding for Transportation Subsidies to Adult Learners and Re-Engaging Youth

+Last year's budget funded \$2 million in transportation assistance to adults in education and training programs.
+This is an important investment, because the cost of transportation has been identified as a major barrier to participation.5 Currently, the District Department of Transportation (DDOT) and the Deputy Mayor for Education (DME) manage the pilot and provide \$50 per month for Metrobus and Metrorail rides to students in publicly-funded adult education programs.
+The budget maintains this funding in FY 2019 through DDOT.